Kaushik-Puttaswamy/Crypto-Data-Processing/README.md

 This project demonstrates real-time crypto transaction processing using AWS Glue, DynamoDB, and Apache Hudi.
 The system is scalable, efficient, and provides insights into high-risk transactions, exchange price variations, and trading behaviors.

-🚀 Now you’re ready to build a robust data pipeline for crypto analytics! 🎉